MZASU/MZASU/README.md

      - neural network (implemented a FNN trained with MNIST in c++ with eigen only),

-     - OS/compiler (very beggining of bootloader&kernel so far)
+     - OS&compiler (very beggining of bootloader&kernel so far)

 - 🧾 My goals are: